open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Synchronous instrument cardinality limits

-Aggregators for synchronous instruments with cumulative temporality MUST continue to export the all attribute sets that were observed prior to the beginning of overflow.
+Aggregators for synchronous instruments with cumulative temporality MUST continue to export all attribute sets that were observed prior to the beginning of overflow.
 Metric events corresponding with attribute sets that were not observed prior to the overflow will be reflected in a single data point described by (only) the overflow attribute.